 If you're concerned about falling behind on car payments, here are seven steps you can take to get some relief and hopefully avoid some of the negative consequences of missing a payment.

-Contact Your Lender
+1. Contact Your Lender

-Your first stop: your auto lender.
-Call and explain that you're at risk of falling behind on your loan.
-Since vehicle repossession is usually the most time- and resource-intensive route when payments are missed, many lenders are willing to work with borrowers to get their payments under control.
+It might not seem like the best idea to let your lender know that your financial situation is a bit shaky.
+But because vehicle repossession is usually the most time- and resource-intensive route when payments are missed, many lenders are willing to work with borrowers to get their payments under control.

-Heads-up that these options might come with fees, and could cause you to accrue more interest than you otherwise would.
+Heads up that these options might come with fees and could cause you to accrue more interest than you otherwise would.
 Ask your lender about these potential ramifications, and get updates in writing to avoid future confusion.

-Request a Deferral
+2. Request a Deferral